kpatankar/ahcg2017_starterpipeline/README.md

 # **Data Acqusition Team**
 The data acqusition team used the data from the paper "Development and validation of a clinical cancer genomic profiling test based on massively parallel DNA sequencing".
 The run numeber is SRR948994.
+SRAToolkit can be used to download data simply by using TOolkit command and accession number for the download.
+The following command downloads the paired end reads and splits them into two files storing them into *fastq* format.
 This data was downloaded using the *fastq-dump* utility from the SRA Toolkit.
 The command used is:
 ```{sh}
 fastq-dump --split-files SRR948994